 Sarah Quigley, Lactation Consultant, Perinatal Educator

 Sarah has been an International Board Certified Lactation Consultant since 2017 and started working at UCSF in January 2018.
-She sees families in the outpatient lactation clinic and facilitates the MILK Support group.
-In the past, she taught breastfeeding and parenting classes at UCSF and volunteered as a La Leche League Leader, providing peer breastfeeding support.
+She sees families in the outpatient lactation clinic.
+In the past, she and has facilitated the MILK Support group, taught breastfeeding and parenting classes at UCSF and volunteered as a La Leche League Leader, providing peer breastfeeding support.
 She believes that parents are the experts on their own babies, and her goal is to help parents tap into the instincts and knowledge that they already have to successfully feed and care for their babies.
 Sarah and her partner are the proud parents of two daughters.
 In her free time, she enjoys board games, word puzzles, historical fiction, cooking, and HIIT workouts.

 Shanda Manion, Patient Health Educator